kserve/kserve/docs/samples/batcher/basic/README.md

 kubectl create -f sklearn-batcher.yaml
 ```

-We can now send a request to the sklearn model.
+We can now send 2 requests to the sklearn model under 2 ssh terminal tabs.
 Use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
 MODEL_NAME=sklearn-iris